evosys21/pdflib/docs/multicell-changelog.md

-# Changelog for FPDF Advanced Multicell
+# FPDF Advanced Multicell Changelog

 All notable changes to FPDF Advanced Multicell  will be documented in this file.